fkrmf/nemo_analyze/README.md

-# nemo_analyzer plot extractor
+# nemo analyzer - plot extractor

 How to use this script :
+1. Open workbook plot template
-1. Open Macro in Nemo Analyzer
+2. Open Macro in Nemo Analyzer
-2. Import Script
+3. Import Script
-3. Run Script
+4. Run Script
+5. Find result .tab / .jpeg on specific folder